avegai/nicaMarimba/README.md

 # Introducing: nicaMarimba!

-This is a small website/playground to showcase a bit the history, possibilities and background of the Nicaraguan Marimba.
+This is a small website/playground to showcase a bit of the history/background and possibilities of the Nicaraguan Marimba.

 # Instructions: